kieransukachevin/theatre-seating-simulator/README.md

 In the screenshot, multiple seats have been sold (in grey) with L8 being the last seat sold.

 ## Install PyQt5:
+PyQt5 packages must be installed to compile code.
-Create a virtual environment to hold libraries:
+First, create a virtual environment to hold libraries:
 ```bash
 python3 -m venv venv
 ```